Bharatnaty/Frontend-Interview-Preparation/README.md

 1. In React useState is mutable or immutable?
    - useState is immutable in react.
 React will always expect to create new state not to modify the existing state.
 If the existing state is modified react might not re-render.
+   - A functional update is when you pass a function to the state setter, rather than a new value directly.
    - **The wrong approach (direct mutation)**

    ```